DreymaR/BigBagKbdTrixTMK/docs/README.md

 You'll want an easily accessible key (such as a thumb key) to switch between normal and mirrored typing.
 One suggestion is using LAlt for left-handed typing, and RAlt or RWin for right-handed typing.
 But you may instead use a foot switch set to any other key, or a "ghetto foot switch" made by stripping most keys off a keyboard and placing it on the floor, for instance.
 A more fancy but still cheap foot switch could be made by soldering the wires from a foot pedal switch (if you have something useable) to the contacts of a key on a cheap keyboard.
 By default, the layer switch key in my files is Pause/Break which could be cannibalized this way.

 Then, you may choose whether the switch key should be a normal Shift-type (switch) or a Caps-type (toggle) modifier.
-See how I've defined the "FSlk" Fn key in my file; it's used as my definition for the ScrollLock key but you can copy that to any other key as well.
-The normal way would be to set it to a Shift/switch-type with `ACTION_LAYER_MOMENTARY(1)` (`SLCKBEHAVIOR 2`), and then replace the desired key in your active (layer0) layout with `FSlk` if you wish to move it.
+See how I've defined the "FSLk" Fn key in my file; it's used as my definition for the ScrollLock key but you can copy that to any other key as well.
+The normal way would be to set it to a Shift/switch-type with `ACTION_LAYER_MOMENTARY(1)` (`SLCKBEHAVIOR 2`), and then replace the desired key in your active (layer0) layout with `FSLk` if you wish to move it.
 If you go with a toggle modifier, you need to make that key transparent (TRNS) on the mirrored layout, or provide a similar toggle somewhere else or you won't be able to get back!

 Tip: Sticky Shift and Ctrl could be useful for one-handed typing!
 See the `STICKYMODS` setting.